ionic-team/ionic-docs/src/pages/react/your-first-app.md

 Following ReactRouter, we next have our first imports for Ionic.
 To use a component in React, you must first import it.
 So for Ionic, this means anytime we want to use a Button or a Card, it must be added to our imports.
 In the case of our App component, we're only using `IonPage`, `IonRouterOutlet`, and `IonReactRouter`.

 `IonReactRouter` is a component that wraps ReactRouter’s BrowserRouter component.
 It more or less behaves the same as BrowserRouter with a few differences.
-We’ll be providing a deeper guide that goes over these differences at a later point.
+We have deeper guide that goes over these differences in our [React Navigation Docs](/docs/react/navigation).

 The last important import is the `Home` component import.
 This is a component that we will be able to navigate to in our app.
 We'll look at the navigation part a bit later.